aws-samples/amazon-kinesis-data-analytics-blueprints/datagen/orders-datagen/README.md

 );
 ```

+### Run continuous data generation query

-- Now let's run the continuous data generation using the following SQL statement in a new notebook cell:
+Now let's run the continuous data generation using the following SQL statement in a new notebook cell:

 ```SQL
 %flink.ssql(parallelism=2)